Ichoran/kse3/README.md

     -1                       // If everything failed, would give this
 ```

 `.!` can be used on an `Or`, `Option`, `Either`, `Try`, an empty iterator (if non-empty, it will get the next item), or a `Boolean` test which is false.
 It will return the success branch if available, or will discard the error value and proceed to the next attempt or default block if it's   When a `Boolean` test succeeds, you can chain `&&` afterwards to run the next computation.
 If you want `attempt` to catch exceptions too, use `attempt.safe` and chain with `.safe` instead of `.attempt`.
+If you want to do partial pattern matches. start with `x.attemptCase:` or as an alternative use `.orCase(x):` followed by your case statements.

 There are inlined index-based loops, as fast as `while` but without risk of an indexing error: